jeancarl/tjbot-rock-papers-scissors/README.md

 ## Training Watson Visual Recognition

 The TJBot uses the Watson Visual Recognition service to classify the move in the image captured by the camera.
-The Watson service is trained with three sets of images: rock (closed hand), paper (flat hand), scissors (two fingers pointing, spread apart).
+The Watson service is trained with three sets of images: rock (closed hand), paper (flat hand), scissors (a fist with the index and middle fingers extended, forming a V).
 It is recommended to have at least 50 images of each move, so ask your friends to give you a hand.

 Create a new classifier in Watson Visual Recognition and upload the three zip files containing the images via the command line shown below.
 When trained, the service provides a classifier ID that can be used in the Node-RED application when calling the Watson Visual Recognition service.